The spectrum of Feynman-integral geometries at two loops: Full classification at two loops: Special cases

 Using changes of variables, we can again make the elliptic curve manifest for both topologies.
 First, we can perform a linear shift of the form $z_2\rightarrow a_0\, z_1 + z_2$, with $a_0$ chosen to reduce $\mathcal{B}_2$ into a linear polynomial in $z_1$.
 Then, using the transformation from eq.~\eqref{eq: change_of_variables_(z-r1)(z-r2)} to change from $z_1$ to $x_1$, we can rationalize the square root, and take a subsequent residue in $x_1$.
 For example, for the case of the 5-point corner integral, we obtain

 Here, $P_4(z_2)$ denotes a polynomial of degree 4 in $z_2$, and $P_3$, $Q_4$ are cubic and quartic polynomials in the kinematic variables, respectively.
 As a consequence, the leading singularity indeed corresponds to an integral over a smooth elliptic curve, as $P_4$ has non-zero discriminant, and the same occurs for the 6-point topology.
-Note that the 6-point case was already known to be elliptic on the maximal cut in generic kinematics~\cite{Bloch:2021hzs,Lairez:2022zkj,Doran:2023yzu}; see also refs.~\cite{Caron-Huot:2012awx,Bourjaily:2017bsb,Vergu:2020uur,Kristensson:2021ani,Frellesvig:2021vdl,Morales:2022csr} for studies in the massless limit, where it is still elliptic.
+Let us highlight that, while $P_4(z_2)$ has coefficients that are algebraic functions of the kinematics (they depend on $\sqrt{Q_4}$), the associated $j$-invariant is square-root free.
+Hence, there is a unique elliptic curve under the action of the Galois symmetry, which flips the sign of $\sqrt{Q_4}$.
+The same is true for all of the elliptic cases that follow in this paper.

 Similarly to the case of sec.~\ref{subsubsec:5Tbox}, here there is also an apparent elliptic curve associated to $\mathcal{E}_1$ and $\mathcal{B}_1$, which we obtain by rationalizing $\mathcal{B}_1$ in the same way as for the corner integral.
 However, the defining polynomial of the curve has vanishing discriminant, as expected from eq.~\eqref{eq: degeneration_Desnanot_Jacobi}; thus, it degenerates into a rational curve and we have an algebraic leading singularity in the absence of other polynomials in the denominator.
 The intersection of $\mathcal{E}_1$ and $\mathcal{B}_2$ is zero dimensional.